isidore/MobProgrammingBook/manuscript/040_How to use this book.md

 This is a recipe book for how to create a highly functional and collaborative mob.
 There are two main recipes in this book.

-Part 1 Facilitating a new mob.
+  * Facilitating a new mob

-Part 2 Growing a long-term mob.
+  * Growing a long-term mob

 Too often, we find people altering the recipes before they know how the overall dynamics work or what purpose each ingredient provides.
 Here is our suggestion.

 The recipes are for how to work with your groups.
 How closely you adhere to these recipes should be connected in your experience as a mob facilitator.

 ## Beginner facilitator